decargroup/matrix_scheduling_qsr_dissipative_systems/README.md

 # Matrix-Scheduling of QSR-Dissipative Systems

-Accompanying code for the control of the planar rigid three-link robotic manipulator used in Section VI of Matrix-Scheduling of QSR-Dissipative Systems
+Accompanying code for the control of the planar rigid three-link robotic manipulator used in Section VI of Matrix-Scheduling of QSR-Dissipative Systems.

 ## Required License
 The LMI solver used along CVXPY is MOSEK, which requires a license to use.
 A personal